-Additionally, the bill defines "automatic dependent surveillance-broadcast system" as a technology that integrates an aircraft's positioning system, avionics, and ground infrastructure to facilitate communication between aircraft and air traffic control.
-This definition is a new insertion that clarifies the type of surveillance technology being addressed in the legislation, ensuring that the scope of the prohibition is well understood.
+Additionally, the bill defines "automatic dependent surveillance-broadcast system" as aviation surveillance technology that integrates an aircraft's positioning system, avionics, and ground infrastructure to facilitate communication between the aircraft and air traffic control or other aircraft.
+This definition is also a new insertion into the statutes.
+Overall, the bill seeks to ensure that fees related to aviation do not rely on the information provided by ADS-B systems, thereby updating the legal framework governing aviation surveillance and associated fees.

 Statutes affected: Introduced Version: 28-8211